Healthy Work Tools

 Collectively we often have more power than we do as individuals.

 Taking action on your own is difficult, especially about invisible hazards like work stressors.
 It’s easier to do these things with others; so team up and don’t try to go it alone.
 Look for support/help from coworkers, family, friends, and community/worker organizations.
 (See the organizations and resources below.)
+And check out our HWC Resources for Workers & Unions to Document & Reduce Job Stress sheet to take it a step further.
 US federal law (National Labor Relations Act) protects you when you and others take “concerted action” (action together) about these kinds of health and safety issues.

 FIRST - Learn about strategies that address work stressors.